Tokko Original Soundtrack

-Tokkos original soundtrack was released in stores across Japan on June 28, 2006 as part of its release with the TOKKO TV series.
-This does not include the opening and ending themes.
+Tokko Original Soundtrack is the soundtrack to the 2006 anime series Tokko.
+It was released in stores across Japan on June 28, 2006, in conjunction with the anime's broadcast.
+It does not include the opening and ending themes.
 Artists such as No Milk, Nude Jazz, Aoki Takamasa, Heprcam, DJ Baku, Numb, Koji Sekiguchi, and Danchambo collaborated to create the soundtrack album.